mendix/google-maps/README.md

   - On the `Data source` option of the `Data source` tab, select the `Microflow` option.
   - Specify the `Location entity` and the `Microflow` to retrieve the Map `locations` from (both required).

+ ### Appearance
+  - It is used to configure how the map responsively looks in relation to the container it is placed in.

+ ### Custom markers
+   - It is used to configure how the marker icon should be look.
+Due to the limitation of Mendix.
+The markers are created based on enumeration.
+An enumeration containing the name and caption of the markers should be created within your project and that enumeration assigned to the `Location entity`.
+From the `Custom markers` tab, the enumeration key and image is then specified in the `Marker images`

 ## Issues, suggestions and feature requests
 Please report issues at [https://github.com/mendixlabs/google-maps/issues](https://github.com/mendixlabs/google-maps/issues).